nigiva/lre-donkey-car-trainer/README.md

-# dctrainer
+# Donkey Car Trainer

-Project for the training of an intelligent agent
+Project for the training of an autonomous donkey car !

-## Description

-TODO